Authors: Gwen Clarke, MD, FRCPC; Jacqueline Côté, MLT; and Debra Lane, MD, FRCPC

 Anti-M is a common antibody detected in prenatal samples.
 Most often it is not clinically significant as it is predominantly an IgM antibody which does not cross the placental barrier.

 To distinguish IgM from IgG anti-M, some antibody identification methods exist that exclude IgM antibodies.
 In addition, special techniques such as DTT treatment of plasma may help distinguish between the two.
-When the anti-M is determined to be an IgG antibody that reacts at 37 °C, it is considered a clinically significant antibody and the paternal partner should be tested for the presence of the M antigen.
+When the anti-M is determined to be an IgG antibody that reacts at 37 °C, and has a high or rising titer, it may be considered a clinically significant antibody and the paternal partner should be tested for the M antigen.
 The mother’s prenatal serological anti-M levels are monitored with regular antibody titration during the antenatal period.
+An approach to monitoring anti-M antibodies has been suggested that involves intermittent titration to detect rising titers with regular follow-up titration in only those cases that demonstrate increasing antibody levels.

-Only very rarely does anti-M reach a critical titer.
+Only very rarely does anti-M reach a critical titer necessitating a referral to maternal-fetal medicine for further fetal monitoring.
 Recent literature suggests that anti-M may act through fetal erythroid suppression rather than through hemolysis.
 This may result in neonatal onset anemia rather than fetal anemia.
 Canadian Blood Services prenatal reports generally recommend that antigen M positive neonates born to mothers with anti-M antibodies should be clinically monitored for late onset anemia at 3 – 6 weeks post-delivery.
 The specific comment provided on prenatal reports is: Anti-M may cause suppression of fetal erythropoiesis.
 It is recommended that the baby be monitored for symptoms of late-onset anemia up to 2 months of age.
 Ref: Trans Med Rev 2014; 28:1-6.

 Occasional case reports of severe intrauterine fetal anemia due to anti-M can be found.
 This is very exceptional, however, and despite the relatively common detection of anti-M in pregnant women, significant fetal or neonatal anemia is very unusual in North America.